-$Problem \ Statements \ Identifying \ School \ Processes \ \& \ Programs \ Needs$
+Problem Statements Identifying School Processes & Programs Needs

-Problem Statement 1 (Prioritized): There are twenty-one new professional staff members this year.
+Problem Statement 1 (Prioritized): There are twenty-four new professional staff members this year.
 It takes time and intentional focus, communication and follow through to carry out the vision of the campus.
+Root Cause: Watauga lost staff member due to other positions in the district (Counselors, AP, Coach, middle school teachers), others to staying home with their children, and additional sections and special education units were added to the campus.